kgary/GIFT-SVN/Documentation/SteelarttSocketImplementation.md

 ### Acknowledgment for Control Messages

-Upon receiving a control message, Unity sends back an acknowledgment to GIFT.
+Upon receiving a control message, for now the unity app doesn't do anything with that message.
+It just sends back an acknowledgment back to GIFT.
 This message format has beein implemented by the GIFT developers and not the Steelartt-SE team.
 Although we can modify it, but we haven't done so.
 The format for the same is given below:

 ```json
 {